mamurak/os-mlops/notebooks/fraud-detection/instructions.md

 ### Persistent Volume Claims

-- Deploy the `manifests/pvcs.yaml` manifest into the current Data Science Project namespace.
+- Deploy the `manifests/pvcs.yaml` manifest into the current Data Science Project namespace (skip this step if you deployed the RHODS Demo Pack).

 ## Running the demo